bx3/shannon_cpp/README.md

 	* run evaluation            	 : choose 16 (provided reference is given)
 ```

+## Analysis
+For a transcript starting with 'comp_xxx' or 's_xxxx', Shannon can fetch its supportive reads in linear time and dumped those reads in a file.
+For a read to support a transcript, all bases of the read need to have perfect matches to a sub-string of the transcript, so it will not allow any mismatches.
+Three python scripts are written for this purpose.
+They can be found at 'analysis' directory under this git repo:
+1.  fetch_supportive_reads_by_header.py
+    ```
+    Purpose: fetch all supportive reads for one transcirpt

+    input:
+    a.  a fasta file containing only one header-seq pair
+    b.  shannon output directory
+    c.  indicator to double check if all reads matches substring in sequence, enter 1 for double-checking

+    output:
+    a.  it creates a file whose name follows the format: '[header].read.fasta'.
+Within the file, lines starting with '@', specify the repeating times of a read, and line after each '@' gives actual reads.
+    b.  it prints three message: overall number of supportive reads for a transcript copied from its header; number of supportive reads computed from reads id lookup; number of unique read id
+    c.  if in the input argument, check indicator is set to be 1, and there is non-supportive read, it will exit and print out error message.
+Contact me if it shows up. :)
+    ```
+2.  fetch_comp_supportive_reads.py
+    ```
+    Purpose: fetch all supportive reads for one component, which in general includes many transcripts

+    input:
+    a.  shannon reconstruction file, (reconstructed_seq.fasta)
+    b.  shannon output directory
+    c.  component number (0,1,2,3 ...)
+    d.  output directory, if not exist python script will create one.
+    e.  indicator to double check if all reads matches substring in sequence, enter 1 for double-checking

+    output:
+    a.
+Inside output directory, each transcript has its own '.read.fasta' file in the format discussed above.
+In addition, a file of name 'comp[X].read.fasta' is created to include all unique supportive reads for this component
+    ```
+3.  fetch_all_supportive_reads.py
+     ```
+    Purpose: fetch all supportive reads for all component, each component has its own directory

+    input:
+    a.  shannon reconstruction file, (reconstructed_seq.fasta)
+    b.  shannon output directory
+    d.  output directory, if not exist python script will create one.
+    e.  indicator to double check if all reads matches substring in sequence, enter 1 for double-checking

+    output:
+    a.  similar to 'fetch_comp_supportive_reads.py'
+    ```

 ## Config file
 Every task have various parameter, it is cumbumsome to have them all in argument.
 The config file serves to fit default value